scalableminds/webknossos/docs/faq.md

 webKnossos supports [WKW (optimized), KNOSSOS cubes](./datasets.md), and image stacks (converted on upload).
 You can also connect to [Neuroglancer Precomputed dataset hosted in the Google Cloud and to data hosted by a BossDB](https://github.com/scalableminds/webknossos-connect).

-Smaller datasets can be uploaded directly through the web interface.
-For larger datasets, we recommend converting them to the standard WKW format using the [webKnossos Cuber](https://docs.webknossos.org/wkcuber/index.html) CLI tool.
+Smaller datasets (up to multiple GB) can be uploaded directly through the web interface.
+For larger datasets, we recommend converting them to the standard WKW format using the [webKnossos Cuber](https://docs.webknossos.org/wkcuber/index.html) CLI tool and uploading it via the [webKnossos python package](https://docs.webknossos.org/webknossos-py/examples/upload_image_data.html).

 ## Can I host the webKnossos data in my own compute cluster (on-premise installation)?